Narsi146/neo4j-exercise/README.md

 ![Result5](exploratory_queries_results_images/query_5.JPG)

 #### Considerations for the exercise:
-- No Index were set, but is a good practice to set index per node that helps identify unique node.
+- No Index were set, but is a good practice to set index per node that helps uniquely identify a node.
 A good example would be CIF for Customer table.
-- Data model may vary based on use cases.
+- Data model here has been based on use cases.
-- The data load and exploration, can also be executed using cypher queries.
+- The data load and exploration, can also be executed using as well cypher queries.
 - Visual Studio Code was used for the development and JupyterHub for running `Explore.ipynb`.